 Fibroids will be removed with an instrument that is inserted through the vagina into the uterus.
 While patients will usually be asleep for this surgery, it is an out-patient procedure that usually requires only a few hours of observation.
 Recovery can be done at home.

-Myomectomy in Edgewater and Englewood, NJ
+Myomectomy in Edgewater, NJ